+Organization Name:

+Amount Requested:

-)rgar nization Name: Amou unt Requested: Respo ond to the following for each program request form.
-1) Please provide a description and purpose of requested travel/program: 2) Dates of travel/program: 3) Travel/Program destination (city, state): 4) What are the registration or admission costs associated with this travel/program per pe erson' 5) How many travelers will this budget request support?
+Respond to the following for each program request form.

+1) Please provide a description and purpose of requested travel/program:

+2) Dates of travel/program:

+3) Travel/Program destination (city, state):

+4) What are the registration or admission costs associated with this travel/program per person?

+5) How many travelers will this budget request support?

 6) What other funding sources will be used to support this travel/program?

-Fu nding Type Description Amount 7) Does this organization charge dues?
-If yes, what is the total amount collected annually /?
+Funding Type Description Amount

+7) Does this organization charge dues?
+If yes, what is the total amount collected annually?

 8) How will this travel benefit the Parkland College community?
 Are there other communities (groups outside of Parkland College) served by this travel or program?

-9) Will this travel/program include collaboration with other campus clubs/organizations or academic units?
+- 9) Will this travel/program include collaboration with other campus clubs/organizations or academic units?
 If so, who will be included?
-What role will each of the collaborators have in the program/travel?
-10) What strategies have or will the organization pursue to control costs associated with this travel/program?
-11) If the organization does not receive funding or only partial funding, will travel/program still occur?
-12) Name of advisor who will be traveling with the student organization or overseeing the program (must be a current Parkland College faculty or staff member).
-13) How does this activity support the mission of the College?
-Indivi dual submitting this form: dual's position within the student organization: Phone Email:
+What role will each of the collaborators have in the program/travel? - 10) What strategies have or will the organization pursue to control costs associated with this travel/program? - 11) If the organization does not receive funding or only partial funding, will travel/program still occur?

+- 12) Name of advisor who will be traveling with the student organization or overseeing the program (must be a current Parkland College faculty or staff member). - 13) How does this activity support the mission of the College?

+Individual submitting this for m:

+Individual's position within th ne student organization:

+Phone: Email:

-Return this form along with the Budget Form, Learning Outcomes document, and organization meeting minutes documenting a group vote on the proposed program or travel to Programming Board Mailbox in Student Life Office, Room U-111.
-The club/organization requesting funds should have a student representative present at the time of the Programming Board meeting.
+Return this form along with the Budget Form, Learning Outcomes document, and organization meeting minutes documenting a group vote on the proposed program or travel to Programming Board Mailbox in Student Life Office, Room U-11.

-To be considered for funds, the student organization must have a fundraiser prior to or during the semester for which the funds are being requested.
+To be considered for funds, the student organization must have a fundraiser by October 15 for fall semester and February 15 for spring semester.